 …

 The gatekeeper shall transmit a genericRequest message containing the OID of Table B.2 and a generic parameter as per Table B.3 containing an encoded AlternateAddresses element.
 The element shall contain a sequence of AlternateAddress fields containing the detected apparent source addresses for media and control and session id for each session requiring direct media probing.
+Where [ITU-T H.460.19] clause.7.2 Multiplex media mode is employed, the AlternateAddress element shall also contain the same MultiplexID as the associated outbound multiplex media streams.
 The sessionCUI field shall be omitted.
 Once the endpoint has received the genericRequest, it shall send at least 3 RTP/SRTP/RTCP/SRTCP probe packets (refer B.3 for format) to the corresponding media/control addresses for each session from the associated local media/control addresses for that media session.

 …

 Upon receipt of the genericResponse, the gatekeeper initiates a genericRequest to the other endpoint with an encoded AlternateAddress element containing a sequence of AlternateAddress fields containing the detected apparent source addresses for media and control, session id and received sessionCUI for each session requiring direct media probing of the first NAT/FW.
+Where [ITU-T H.460.19] clause.7.2 Multiplex media mode is employed, the AlternateAddress element shall also contain the same MultiplexID as the associated outbound multiplex media streams.
 The second endpoint upon receiving the genericRequest, shall send at least 3 RTP/SRTP/RTCP/SRTCP probe packets (refer B.3 for format) to the corresponding media/control addresses for each session from the associated local media/control addresses with the received sessionCUI for that media session.
 Once the probe packets have been sent the endpoint shall respond back to the gatekeeper via a genericResponse message containing the OID of Table B.2.
 The AlternateAddress element shall be omitted.

 ...